 As it stands, not every child in Australia has access to the education they deserve.
 Children from the lowest income households are, on average, three years behind in school.

 Teach For Australia seeks to break the cycle of educational inequity.
 We level the playing field for young people across Australia by recruiting and developing leaders in education.

 Over two years, as an Associate in our award-winning Leadership Development Program, you’ll teach subject areas directly related to your previous studies – and you’ll become part of a dedicated community committed to tackling educational inequity.

-The first thing I recommend everyone does before they apply is:
+The first things I recommend everyone do before they apply are:

 I talked to my team and we put together this list of tips to help you submit a great application.

 We are a vision and mission-driven organisation that seeks to ensure that education gives every child, regardless of background, a greater choice for their future.